• Skip to primary navigation

 • Microwave on high for about 1 minute.
 If the cake is not fully set, continue to microwave in 15-second bursts until done.

-Rich, gooey chocolate mug cake in a white ceramic mug on a white marble surface, perfect for quick healthy dessert recipes from Food Faith Fitness.
+Nutella mug cake in a white ceramic mug on a marble surface.

 • Allow the cake to cool for a minute before enjoying it straight from the mug.
 Top with ice cream or whipped cream if desired.